moorepants/eme185/content/pages/instructor-guide.rst

 - [Instructor] Remind students of showcase poster submission deadline.
 - [Lead TA] Finalize design review scheduling.
+- [Lead TA] Send out invitations to the project sponsors and affliates for the design showcase and the design reviews.
 - [Lead TA] Create a preliminary schedule for Meijo visit and have Petros approve it.
 - [Lead TA] Work on Meijo visit scheduling.